mikem2m/mikem2m/README.md

 💼 - I am currently working as a **Software Engineer III** at Copperleaf Technolgoies Inc, primarily on the backend and architecture side of things.

-📅 - I'm currently enrolled in UBC's Master of Data Science program to expand both my interest and knowledge in the AI/ML's realm of software engineering.
+📅 - I'm currently attending UBC's Master of Data Science program to expand both my interest and knowledge in the AI/ML's realm of software engineering.

 💬 - I believe that I will be a great addition to any team as I would aid them in creating the best inventions out there!